Fort Beaufort: History

-The roots of Fort Beaufort is a mission station that the Reverend Joseph Williams of the London Missionary Society established in 1816.
+The roots of Fort Beaufort lie in a mission station that the Reverend Joseph Williams of the London Missionary Society established in 1816.
 In 1822, Colonel Maurice Scott of the Royal Warwickshire Regiment constructed a blockhouse about three miles from the mission station as a military frontier post and stronghold against raids by the Xhosa under their chief, Maqoma.
-The British named it Fort Beaufort to honour the Duke of Beaufort, father of Lord Charles Henry Somerset, first British governor of the Cape Colony (1814 to 1826).
+The British named the martial structure Fort Beaufort in honour of the Duke of Beaufort, father of Lord Charles Henry Somerset—Governor of the Cape Colony (1814 to 1826).
 After the 6th Xhosa War (1834–1835), Governor Sir Benjamin d'Urban authorised construction of a fort at the site of the original blockhouse.
 The new buildings included a military hospital, guard houses, infantry barracks, and officers' quarters.

 In 1839, the British commenced work on what is probably the world's only inland Martello tower, a small, circular Napoleonic era design hitherto used only in coastal defences.
 The tower was completed in 1846.
 Today, the original howitzer remains mounted on the roof on a traversing carriage that gives it a 360-degree field of fire.
 The tower has been restored after having served for some time as a public latrine.

-In 1840 KwaMaqoma became a town.
-Around this time Andrew Geddes Bain built the first road, including the Ecca Pass, from Grahamstown, to Fort Beaufort.
+In 1840 Fort Beaufort became a town.
+Around this time Andrew Geddes Bain built the first road, including the Ecca Pass, linking Grahamstown and Fort Beaufort.

 During the 8th Xhosa War (1850–53), also known as the War of Mlanjeni, anti-British forces unsuccessfully attacked the town.
 Harmanus Matroos, alias Ngxukumeshe, was a half-Khoikhoi and half-Xhosa.
 He started the war on 30 December 1850 by capturing a small outpost near Fort Beaufort.
 Matroos had served the British in the 7th Xhosa War (1846–47), also known as the War of the Axe.
 Matroos fell on 8 January 1851 during his third attack on Fort Beaufort.

-British troops occupied the town until 1870.
+British troops continued to be stationed in the town until 1870.

 In 1949 the first congregation of the Nederduitse Gereformeerde Kerk (Dutch Reformed Church) seceded from Alice due to demographic changes.